DannySom/Power-issues/README.md

 Computer suddenly powers off without warning.
 This may happen during use, under heavy load, or shortly after startup.
 In some cases, the system may restart automatically.

 **Possible Causes or Root Issues:**
-Random shutdowns are commonly caused by overheating, a failing power supply, unstable power delivery, or battery failure on laptops.
+Commonly caused by overheating, a failing power supply, unstable power delivery, or battery failure on laptops.
 In rare cases, motherboard or firmware issues may also be involved.

 <ins>Fixes:</ins>

-1.)
-Check if the computer feels excessively hot.
+**1.)** Check if the computer feels excessively hot.
    - Listen for loud fans and inspect air vents to see if airflow is blocked by dust or placement.

-2.)
-Verify that all fans are spinning properly (CPU fan, case fans, and power supply fan).
+**2.)** Verify that all fans are spinning properly (CPU fan, case fans, and power supply fan).
    - Clean dust from fans and vents using compressed air if necessary.

-3.)
-Check the power source.
+**3.)** Check the power source.
    - Ensure the power cable is firmly connected, test a different wall outlet or power strip, and avoid overloaded surge protectors.

-4.)
-If this is a desktop, consider the possibility of a failing power supply.
+**4.)** If this is a desktop, consider the possibility of a failing power supply.
    - Unstable or insufficient power can cause sudden shutdowns, especially under load.

-5.)
-If this is a laptop, test whether the shutdowns occur only when unplugged.
+**5.)** If this is a laptop, test whether the shutdowns occur only when unplugged.
 If so, the battery may be failing and may need to be replaced.

-6.)
-Monitor system temperatures using BIOS tools or hardware monitoring software to confirm whether overheating is the cause.
+**6.)** Monitor system temperatures using BIOS tools or hardware monitoring software to confirm whether overheating is the cause.
    - BIOS may show the fan status and temperatures.

 <h2>Overheating</h2>